top of page

 I saw a Tektronix 576 Curve Tracer in my 20s as a 'vacation student' when I worked in my first job as part of my OND Industry/Education sandwich course, and told myself when I had enough money I'd buy one.

-Even now 576s are expensive even on eBay, probably because of the conveniently lit panel to the right of the CRT, that shows at a glance the main selected parameter.
+Even now 576s are expensive even on eBay, probably because of the conveniently lit panel to the right of the CRT, that shows at a glance the main selected parameters.
 The panel itself is a work of art, constructed using a large number of fibre optic leads originating at individual lamp bulbs.
 The 577 variant lacks this panel and is generally cheaper.
 I got mine for $200.

 Left below: Tek 576 curve tracer right below: Tek 577 curve tracer

 The 577 arrived in bubble wrap in a large box full of polystyrene peanuts which naturally all moved out of the way when the 40lb beast rolled around inside.
 As a result, the top half loosened from the bottom half of the chassis, although mercifully still held together at the back by one nut and bolt.
-At least, I assume it happened in transit...but it was a very good 'AS-IS' price of $200 so I'm not complaining:
+At least, I assume it happened in transit...but it was a very good 'AS-IS' price so I'm not complaining:

 (a) Tightened that nut and replaced the missing one